 I do like humor, but I also love to play dramatic roles.
-My roots are in the theater, maybe that explains why I play more drama than comedy, and I personally don’t consider myself as a comedienne.
+My roots are in the theater; maybe that explains why I play more drama than comedy, and I don’t consider myself as a comedienne.
 So I think I prefer serious characters—roles of substance.
 That’s so wonderful about being an actress: as you grow older, you get more experienced—more wisdom, I hope [laughs]—and that allows you to deliver a better performance.
 There are a lot of things I know now as an actress that I didn’t even think about when I was twenty.
-When I studied at drama school, [Flemish actress and drama coach] Dora van der Groen was one of my teachers and she said that as a young actor, you first need to play all the challenging roles and all the dramas, and in the end things will work out just fine when you do a scene and you only need to drink a cup of coffee.
+When I studied at drama school, [Flemish actress and drama coach] Dora van der Groen was one of my teachers.
+She said that as a young actor, you first need to play all the challenging roles and all the dramas, and in the end, things will work out just fine when you do a scene, and you only need to drink a cup of coffee.
 And she was right.

-Even though you’re used to playing a character in front of an audience or before the camera, do you maybe have stage fright from time to time?
+Even though you’re used to play a character in front of an audience or before the camera, do you maybe have stage fright from time to time?

 This reminds me of an interview with Helen Mirren I saw the other day, when this reporter asked her: ‘Are you sometimes afraid of acting?’
 And she said, ‘Oh yes, and it gets worse.’

-[Laughs] Dear Lord, I can understand that an icon like Helen Mirren, with the whole world watching her, has to be there the whole time.
-But that’s a totally different level, I’m not at all in her range!
+[Laughs] Dear Lord, I can understand that an icon like Helen Mirren, with the whole world watching her, has to be there the entire time.
+But that’s a totally different level; I’m not at all in her range!

 Have you ever considered writing a screenplay of your own?

 I got an idea, and I am writing it down in a first draft, but there’s no rush.
 I take my time for it.